spheredev/neosphere/readme.md

 ground up in C.  It boasts high compatibility with most games written for Sphere 1.x, but with better performance and new functionality.

-minisphere is very small, living up to its name: The engine in its entirety consists of a single executable less than 2MB in size, plus around 200KB or so for the system assets.
+minisphere is small, living up to its name: The engine in its entirety consists of a single executable just over 2 MB in size, plus around 200KB or so for the system assets.
 This makes it very easy to distribute.

 Command Line Options